INVESTOR CHARTER FOR DEPOSITORIES AND DEPOSITORY PARTICIPANTS

 • Details of estimated loss (including calculation) and supporting documents

-• FIR Copy (in case of alleged fraud and infidelityof employee)
+• FIR Copy (in case of alleged fraud and infidelity of employee)

 • Declaration stating that same relief has not been sought before any other fora

-The hard copy of the claim is to be addressed totheCDSL Legal Team at the registered office of theCompany and the soft copy is to be submitted totheEmail ID - [email protected].
+Hard copy to be addressed to the CDSL Legal Team at the registered office; soft copy to be submitted to the designated CDSL email ID.

-2. For the Multi-level complaint resolution mechanism available at the DepositoriesComplaint Resolution process at Depositories
+Multi-Level Complaint Resolution For the multi-level complaint resolution mechanism available at the Depositories, refer to the Depository Complaint Resolution process.

 1